Remote viewing: Scientific reception

-A variety of scientific studies of remote viewing have been conducted.
+A variety of scientific studies on remote viewing have been conducted.
 Early experiments produced positive results, but they had invalidating flaws.
 None of the more recent experiments have shown positive results when conducted under properly controlled conditions.
 This lack of successful experiments has led the mainstream scientific community to reject remote viewing, based upon the absence of an evidence base, the lack of a theory which would explain remote viewing, and the lack of experimental techniques which can provide reliably positive results.

 Science writers Gary Bennett, Martin Gardner, Michael Shermer and professor of neurology Terence Hines describe the topic of remote viewing as pseudoscience.

-C. E. M. Hansel, who evaluated the remote viewing experiments of parapsychologists such as Puthoff, Targ, John B. Bisha and Brenda J. Dunne, noted that there were a lack of controls and precautions were not taken to rule out the possibility of fraud.
+C. E. M. Hansel, who evaluated the remote viewing experiments of parapsychologists such as Puthoff, Targ, John B. Bisha, and Brenda J. Dunne, noted that there was a lack of controls, and precautions were not taken to rule out the possibility of fraud.
 He concluded the experimental design was inadequately reported and "too loosely controlled to serve any useful function."

 The psychologist Ray Hyman says that, even if the results from remote viewing experiments were reproduced under specified conditions, they would still not be a conclusive demonstration of the existence of psychic functioning.
 He blames this on the reliance on a negative outcome—the claims on ESP are based on the results of experiments not being explained by normal means.
 He says that the experiments lack a positive theory that guides as to what to control on them and what to ignore, and that "Parapsychologists have not come close to (having a positive theory) as yet".